 Tous·tes dans une photo

-We would like to thank all the residents of the tower at 1 rue Martin Luther King — those who showed themselves, on one side or the other of the building.
-This zero episode of Tous·tes dans une photo allowed us to bring more people closer to a commitment to active citizenship.
-It enabled us to reach places where neither associations nor cultural offerings usually succeed — inviting each person to nurture a more conscious, and less indifferent, relationship with the other.
+We would like to thank all the residents of the Paris Habitat Tower at 1 rue Martin Luther King, and to all those who showed themselves, on one side or the other of the building.
+This experience allowed us to bring more people closer to a commitment of active citizenship.
+Tous·tes dans une photo also enabled us to reach places where neither associations nor cultural offerings usually succeed, inviting each person to nurture a more conscious and less indifferent relationship with the other.

 Everybody in a photo